 How to make a Starbucks Shaken Espresso?

-Like a cocktail - you'll shake the espresso vigorously with ice, then layer it over more ice with a flavored syrup ( as regular sugar doesn't really play nicely with iced drinks ), and top with full fat oat milk.
+Like a cocktail - you'll shake the espresso vigorously with ice in a cocktail shaker or a mason jar, then layer it over more ice with a flavored syrup ( as regular sugar doesn't really play nicely with iced drinks ), and top with full fat oat milk.

 What kind of oatmilk does Starbucks use?